✽ About

 So, Why magritti?

-The studio’s logo — a hand-drawn hibiscus — also carries special meaning.
-It was inspired by a 2012 trip to Hawaii, where I first encountered the Hawaiian hibiscus: a flower that, to me, symbolises beauty, resilience, and vibrancy.
+The studio’s logo, a hand-drawn hibiscus, also carries meaning.
+It came from a trip to Hawaii in 2012, where I first came across the Hawaiian hibiscus.
+To me, it symbolises strength, beauty and vibrant life.

 Chapter 6